davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

     }
     ```

-3. Save it from VS Code, and go back down to the terminal window to compile and run it:
+3. Save it and go back down to the terminal window to compile and run it:

     ```bash
     $ gcc -Wall -g hwk0.c
     ```
     Here, `gcc` is the name of the C compiler (gnu c compiler).
 The `-Wall` flag instructs the compiler to display warnings (even if the code compiles.)
+The `-g` flag generates debugging information for debuggers that we'll use later on.

     The executable file that is produced is called `a.out`.
-Type `ls` to make sure it's there.
-If you don't see `a.out` that means the compilation failed, and there was a syntax error.
-To run it, use:
+Type `ls` on the terminal to make sure it's there.
+If you don't see `a.out`, that means the compilation failed and there was a syntax error that need to fix.
+To run it, use the command `./<executable-file>`:

     ```bash
-    $ ls
-    a.out hwk0.c

     $ ./a.out
     Hello world 0 of 10!
     Hello world 1 of 10!